-For comparison purposes, a flight between Sydney and Singapore retails from ~AU$5,000 return, meaning redeeming 180,000 Qantas Points + $320 in taxes would give you a value of 2.6c per point, which is only just above our valuation for Qantas Points.
+For comparison purposes, a flight between Sydney and Singapore retails from ~AU$5,000 return, meaning redeeming 190,000 Qantas Points + $320 in taxes would give you a value of 2.5c per point, which a little bit above our valuation for Qantas Points.
 If you are looking to maximise value, you may be interested in a better use of your points.

 Departing Sydney, you’ll get access to the excellent Qantas lounge.

 As of February 2019, there are unconfirmed reports that British Airways passengers can also access The House, however, the Qantas lounge is far superior, in my opinion.

 In Singapore, you could use the British Airways lounge but the Qantas lounge in the same terminal is better regarded.

 Upon arrival to Heathrow, there are arrival lounges with showers in Terminals 3 and 5.

 Departing Heathrow, you’ll get access to both the upscale Concorde Room—with private cabanas—and the Galleries First Lounge; and elsewhere, you’ll get access to British Airways and associated oneworld partner lounges.

 Other 777 First Class flight reviews

 The British Airways First Class service is not one to actively seek out but if you have the points available and the flight timings and redemption availability work well for your trip, I wouldn’t hesitate to fly with them.